What is the defence of Automatism?

-- ‘Insane Automatism’ where the automatism is caused by a ‘disease of mind’ or mental illness, e.g. schizophrenia, brain injury, tumour, physical diseases that affect the soundness of mental faculties and some cases of dissociation and epilepsy.
+- ‘Insane Automatism’ where the automatism is caused by a ‘disease of the mind’ or mental illness, e.g. schizophrenia, brain injury, tumour, physical diseases that affect the soundness of mental faculties and some cases of dissociation and epilepsy.

 - ‘Sane Automatism’ where the automatism is caused by something other than a ‘disease of mind’, e.g. concussion, hypoglycaemia, drug induced psychosis, sleep walking and some cases of dissociation and epilepsy.

 Insane automatism is a result of a ‘disease of the mind’ and is the reaction of an unsound mind to its delusions or external stimuli.
 A ‘disease of the mind’ is synonymous with mental illness.